What is Due Diligence in Real Estate?

 Though paying cash can get you out of loan origination fees and interest payments, “invisible” hazards like being in a flood zone (hack: check out FEMA’s flood map here) can blindside you.
 It’s also wise to check out the area’s crime rates and amenities to ensure that your investment is sound.

 Now that we know what due diligence means, you can buy a new home with more confidence.
 If you have any questions about investment terms or other real estate needs, our realtors will gladly answer your inquiries.
-We are ready to help you with investment acquisitions, dispositions, buying new construction homes, or simply finding the single-family home of your dreams.
+We are ready to help you with investment acquisition, real estate disposition, buying new construction homes, or simply finding the single-family home of your dreams.